 Each of the Montpelier Seminars encompasses a consistent core of knowledge about the principles of American constitutionalism — popular sovereignty, fundamental law, good government, full citizenship, and human liberty.
 They also highlight the systematic and persisting contrasts between Federalist and Antifederalist approaches to the Constitution.

 Participants will receive a collection of primary documents in advance of the seminar, specific to the content of each program, which will be the basis of most discussions.
-They include writings by James Madison, sections of The Federalist Papers, selections from Antifederalist writers, and other fundamental documents.
-Each seminar includes an intensive session on ways of reading a document of political or constitutional theory.
+They include writings by James Madison, sections of The Federalist, selections from Antifederalist writers, and other fundamental documents.

 The public are encouraged to apply and may participate at a discounted tuition of $699 for the program.